-The emerald ash borer was first found in Topeka in 2017.
+The emerald ash borer was first found in Lawrence in 2015, Topeka in 2017, and Osage county in 2022.
 We put out an initial article (https://wellnitztreecare.com/emerald-ash-borer-eab/), but we want to give you more info on this destructive beetle.
 We are seeing a lot of misconceptions/misinformation surrounding this invasive pest.
 Specifically:

-We are seeing a lot of ash trees in very poor conditions in SE and SW Topeka and we don’t want you to kiss that ash goodbye before you are ready!
+We are seeing a lot of ash trees in very poor conditions all over Lawerance in SE and SW Topeka.
+We don’t want you to kiss that ash goodbye before you are ready!

 The Kansas Forest Service states that Ash trees are the third most common tree in Kansas by volume!
 They estimate there are 52.5 Million ash trees, 93% of which are located on private lands.
 Based on our own records, we estimate at least 1 in every 6 properties in Topeka has at least one ash tree.
 This number is still underestimated because it only includes properties that we bid a service on an ash tree.
 It does not include properties with ash trees who declined to do anything to that tree.
 That’s a lot of trees that could die, BUT they don’t have to!
 There are treatment options and the cost of the treatments is far less than the benefits derived from the trees.
 According to Powell Gardens, our local ash community is worth $4.5 BILLION calculated by stormwater runoff sequestration, pollution reduction, cooling properties, and other benefits.